 And Somewhere in Between

-We’re still looking to celebs for guidance–Cara Delevingne, the Olsens or a Kardashian come to top of mind–but you’ll find that the on-trend brow style is tidy and intentional.
-We’ve reached a time where even “boy brows” are crafted with serious strategy.
+We’re still looking to celebs for guidance — Cara Delevingne, the Olsens or a Kardashian come to top of mind — but you’ll find that the on-trend brow style is soft, feathery and not over-arched.

 We know that brows can help to frame the face, emphasize assets and highlight your bone structure, so much like a hairstyle, why can’t they add to an overall look?
-These two trends easily set the tone for glamorous and casual beauty aesthetics alike.
+Here are two celeb eyebrow trends that set the tone for glamorous and casual beauty aesthetics alike.

 Threaded and angled ala Kim, Kylie and endless YouTube beauty gurus reads perfectly polished.
 The front is cut and combed to provide a soft, but squared off appearance and a subtle arch provides plenty of lid and brow bone space for shadows.